-Justin grew up in a suburb of Cincinnati called Fort Thomas, Ky.
-He attended the University of Louisville, where he majored in political science and psychology.
+Justin attended the University of Louisville, where he majored in political science and psychology.
 In college, he participated in the McConnell Scholars Program, interned in Washington, D.C., and served as student body president during his senior year.
-After graduation, Justin joined the Chapter Support team at Headquarters where he spent two and a half years consulting with chapters, serving on multiple fraternity committees, and handling administrative duties in Evanston.
-Justin joined the RMF team in August 2015, and is now operations director.
-His main duties involve property claims, the Constantine Housing Initiative, educating undergraduate chapters, and supporting the Executive Director with day to day operations of the organization.
-Brandt is a Certified Insurance Service Representative (CISR) and a Certified Insurance Counselor (CIC) from The National Alliance for Insurance Education & Research.
+After graduation, Justin joined the Chapter Support team at SIgma Chi Headquarters where he spent three consulting with chapters, serving on multiple fraternity committees, and handling administrative duties in Evanston.
+Justin joined the RMF team in August 2015, with primary duties focused on property claims, the Constantine Housing Initiative, educating undergraduate chapters, and supporting the Executive Director in day-to-day operations.
+Brandt has earned designations as a Certified Insurance Service Representative (CISR) and a Certified Insurance Counselor (CIC) from The National Alliance for Insurance Education & Research.